Damnatio ad bestias: Execution of Christians

 The Victory of Faith, by Saint George Hare, depicts two naked Christian women on the eve of their damnatio ad bestias with animals in the background.

 Faithful Unto Death by Herbert Schmalz.
 Tying women to pillars or poles and stripping them of clothing in public was a common practice in the condemnation of Christian women.

 The use of damnatio ad bestias against Christians began in the 1st century AD.
 Tacitus states that during the first persecution of Christians under the reign of Nero (after the Great Fire of Rome in AD 64), people were wrapped in animal skins (called tunica molesta) and thrown to dogs.
 This practice was followed by other emperors who moved it into the arena and used larger animals.
 Application of damnatio ad bestias to Christians was intended to equate them with the worst criminals, who were usually punished this way.

-There is a widespread view among contemporary specialists that the prominence of Christians among those condemned to death in the Roman arena was greatly exaggerated in earlier times.
-There is no evidence for Christians being executed at the Colosseum in Rome.
+There is no conclusive evidence that Christians were ever executed in the Colosseum in Rome, though it is quite plausible that some of them were.
 According to Roman laws, Christians were: